Home Care & Hospice Unit

-The Home Care and Hospice unit, within the Division of Acute Care Services, is responsible for the state licensure and inspection of home care organizations (HCOs) and hospice programs.
+The Home Care and Hospice Unit, within the Division of Acute Care Services, is responsible for the state licensure and inspection of HCOs and hospice programs.
 The unit also conducts the federal certification surveys for Medicare and Medicaid, and investigates any complaints received against these providers.

 For Medicare Provider Enrollment applications and inquiries please contact:

 CGS Administrators, Home Care (877- 299-4500) or Hospice (866-539-5592)